Kyle Isbel Player Props: Royals vs. Dodgers

 Kyle Isbel At The Plate

-- Isbel is batting .194 with eight doubles, a triple, a home run and four walks.
+- Isbel has eight doubles, a triple, a home run and four walks while hitting .188.

-- Isbel has driven in a run in eight games this year (28.6%), including one multiple-RBI game.
+- In eight games this season, Isbel has picked up an RBI, with more than one RBI once.

-- In eight of 28 games this year, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.